lemonjuiceexe/Aplikacje-webowe-22-23/README.md

 A sticky notes board with frontend written in TypeScript, using a WYSIWYG editor TinyMCE, compiled with Webpack.
 Backend, keeping track of your notes between sessions, consists of an nginx server, MariaDB relational database and PHP scripts.

 ## Tic tac toe
 A tic tac toe game written in Angular with TypeScript.
-The game is played against an unbeatable AI, which uses the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) algorithm to find the best possible move.
+The game is played against an unbeatable AI, which uses the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) to find the best possible move.